Using dust to constrain dark matter models: Conclusions

 We have tested a novel method for distinguishing between cold and warm dark matter using the dust around a galaxy.
 We ran zoom-in simulations of Milky Way analogues, tuning the efficiency of the supernova feedback to create systems with degenerate satellite galaxy populations.
 The different supernova efficiencies create different dust populations, which are used as the observational probe between dark matter models.

 Our simulations take identical random seeds to create the initial conditions.
 The parent dark matter only simulations are then used to identify Milky Way analogues, hosted by haloes with a mass of approximately $2\times10^{12}$\msun{}.
-Once identified, we ensure the haloes are isolated, to make sure there isn't another large halo within 8 Mpc.
-After identifying target haloes in both the cold and warm dark matter parent simulations, the zoom-in simulations were run with 5\% and 10\% supernova efficiencies.
+Once identified, we ensure the haloes are isolated, to make sure there is not another large halo within 8 Mpc.
+After identifying target haloes in both the cold and warm dark matter parent simulations, the zoom-in simulations were run with 5 per cent and 10 per cent supernova efficiencies.
 The resimulated Milky Way analogue galaxies all show general agreement with observed quantities of the real Milky Way (see Table \ref{tab:sim_mass_summary}).

 We post-processed each simulation using \powderday{} \citep{narayanan_powderday_2021} to produce the dust properties, based on the simulated gas particle properties.
 The results presented here use a \dtm{} ratio of 0.4 \citep{dwek_evolution_1998,yajima_observational_2015}, and we confirmed they are not overly sensitive to the precise dust prescription. \powderday{} produces distinct dust properties for each simulation, from which the main results from the dust analysis are as follows.